jophizzy/Tic-Tac-Toe-Web-Application/README.md

 c) To play again, Select Player X then hit the Reset button.

-d) To reset, click on the Reset button then click on either of the Player boxes and finally click on the Reset button again.
+d) To reset, click on the Reset button then select Player X box and finally hit the Reset button again.